 This is a full end-to-end example project.
 The project uses e-commerce data that contains invoices for customers and items on these invoices.

 Our goal is to ingest the invoices one by one, as they are created, and visualize them in a user interface.
 The technologies we use are FastAPI, Apache Kafka, Apache Spark, MongoDB and Streamlit - tools you already learned in the academy individually.
-I recommend you take a look into these courses first before you proceed.
+I recommend you take a look into these trainings first before you proceed.

 To give you an overview, we first have a look at the layout of the end-to-end pipeline and the data visualization that you are going to build in this example project.
 We also go through the steps of how to build it and which tools you will use at which point.
-As this project is very Docker based, I recommend you to go through the Docker Fundamentals course as well before proceeding.
+As this project is very Docker based, I recommend you to go through the Docker Fundamentals training as well before proceeding.

 Preparing the Data